yeshaswiniOpsmx/enterprise-argo/README.md

 # OpsMx Enterprise for Argo

 For more information, visit https://www.opsmx.com

 ## Setup Instructions

 ### Prerequisites

 - Kubernetes cluster 1.20 or later with at least 4 cores and 16 GB memory
 - Helm 3 is setup on the client system with 3.10.3 or later
 - Ensure that this URLs(ISD,KeyCloak,Vela) is reachable from your browser.
-Either DNS name server record must exist or "hosts" file must be updated.The following 3 URLs need to be exist in DNS and point to Loadbalance IP of the nginx ingress controller.
+Either DNS name server record must exist or "hosts" file must be updated.The following 3 URLs need to be exist in DNS and point to Loadbalancer IP of the nginx ingress controller.

 	```console
 	Ip-address ISD.REPLACE.THIS.WITH.YOURCOMPANY.COM